A relatively strong week for both the euro and the Swiss franc,!

 - Swiss trade balance closed with a surplus of CHF 5.9B

-- More positive risk vibes for the market on this session to send the franc lower further, likely on positive rhetoric on the U.S.-China trade negotiation front after China says it hopes to reach phased trade pact with U.S. as soon as possible, but the franc was able to quickly bounce back after headlines of Britain clinching a Brexit deal with the EU.
+- More positive risk vibes for the market on this session to send the franc lower further, likely on positive rhetoric on the U.S.-China trade negotiation front after China says it hopes to reach phased trade pact with the U.S. as soon as possible, but the franc was able to quickly bounce back after headlines of Britain clinching a Brexit deal with the EU.